The Amsterdam-Berlin ICE train service is a great way to travel between the two cities during the day.

 Looking for an apartment in Berlin?
 Check out PlumGuide here, a high-quality, curated AirBnB alternative.

-On our last Berlin visit we stayed at the excellent Wilde Aparthotel near Checkpoint Charlie.
+On our last Berlin visit we stayed at the excellent and highly rated Wilde Aparthotel near Checkpoint Charlie.

 Sources: our own trips provided the main context in addition to info from Deutsche Bahn and NS.

-This article was last updated on 13 November 2025, originally published in 2024.
+This article was last checked and updated on 26 January 2026, originally published in 2024.

 Links on AmsterdamTips.com may pay us an affiliate commission.